 Simplicity

-Simplicity is one of the most important principles in UI Design.
-A simple, clear interface makes it easier for the user to understand and use.
+Simplicity is one of the most important principles in UI design.
+A simple and clear interface makes it easier for the user to understand and use.

 Contrast

-Contrast enhances legibility and draws attention to specific elements.
-It can be used to differentiate interaction elements from other elements on the page.
+Contrast improves readability and draws attention to specific elements.
+It can be used to differentiate interactive elements from other elements on the page.

 Legibility

-Legibility is essential to enable the user to quickly understand the information presented.
-It depends on text size and font, as well as contrast with the background.
+Readability is essential to allow the user to quickly understand the information presented.
+It depends on the size and font of the text, as well as the contrast with the background.

 Conviviality

-A user interface must be user-friendly, i.e. easy to use and understand.
-This implies intuitive design, simple interaction and clear navigation.
+A user interface should be user-friendly, meaning it should be easy to use and understand.
+This means intuitive design, simple interaction, and clear navigation.

 Accessibility